 Our trip begins in Bozeman, Montana.
-We rendezvous for orientation at 9am, then set off on the two-hour drive to Yellowstone National Park.
+We rendezvous for orientation in the morning, then set off on the two-hour drive to Yellowstone National Park.
 Our first stop on our adventure is Mammoth Hot Springs.
 We drop by the visitor center, watch for the resident elk herd, and get our initial glimpse of some of the park’s fascinating thermal features.
 After our guide-prepared picnic lunch, we start our warmup hike directly from the visitor center.
 While we enjoy our time on trail, our camp host is busy setting up our Signature Camp in preparation for our arrival.
 Once at camp, we can relax in our comfortable outdoor lounge area and sleep in spacious tents fully outfitted with cots, sleeping pads, floor coverings, lighting, and an assortment of REI camp furniture.
 Lunch and dinner included.

 Hiking: 5 miles, Elevation gain/loss: 1,207'; Transfer: 3–4 hours.